cocoaaa/cocoaaa.github.io/content/articles/TIL/blog_workflow.md

-Title: second note on the today i learned category
+Title: Let's blog with Pelican

-# Makefile for Blog
+## Makefile
 1. `make html`: generates output html files from files in `content` folder using development config file
     - `make regenerate`: do `make html` with "listening" to new changes